AI Search in B2B Marketing: How ChatGPT, Google AI Mode & Perplexity Revolutionize Your SEO Strategy

 New KPI: AI Visibility

-3. Measuring AI Visibility Instead of Just Pageviews
+3. Measuring AI Visibility instead of just Pageviews

-To assess the effectiveness of your measures, you should also analyze the specific contribution of individual sources or activities to AI visibility.
+In order to evaluate the effectiveness of your measures, you should also analyze the specific contribution of individual sources or activities to AI visibility.

 Digital PR & Thought Leadership